February 2006 Archives

 Acronym Required previously wrote about transgenic crops, the EU v.
 US, in another case here.

 Thailand's program has sometimes wavered, but after an up tick in infections Thailand in recent years the country is reporting decreased deaths in 2005 due to the new availability of anti-retroviral drugs (ART).
 Senegal has an infection rate of about 1%, compared to rated of 25-30% of some African countries.
 This is attributed to strong government intervention and concerted longtime measures at education and prevention.
 Brazil's comprehensive program includes prevention and treatment.
-The latter goal was attained only through Brazil's fierce perseverance in manufacturing drugs in order to provide free treatment to all citizens despite obstructive international politics around patent and trade regimes.
+The latter goal was attained only through Brazil's fierce perseverance in manufacturing drugs and providing free treatment to all citizens despite obstructive international politics around patent and trade regimes.

 Public health advocates studying HIV/AIDS epidemics are experienced enough (in grim, close-up, heartbreaking terms), to acknowledge that long term success requires consistent intense effort.
-To date, any level of "success" includes political activism from the highest levels of government (and as in Brazil's case, from activist citizens), participation and leadership by women, access to medication, public campaigns (for instance via churches and radio) and community education to destigmatize the disease and promote testing and monitoring.
+To date, any level of "success" includes political activism from the highest levels of government (and as in Brazil's case, from activist citizens), participation and leadership by women, access to medication, public campaigns (for instance via churches and radio) and community education to de-stigmatize the disease and promote testing and monitoring.
 This is in a addition to supporting behavior modification, building vital public health infrastructure, having financial resources and trained medical staff.
 This isn't necessarily an exhaustive list.

 Brazil's success in particular is instructive and hopeful, however that country has clear advantages because it is one of the world's largest economies and has some historical idea of what public health infrastructure looks like.
 Most countries where AIDS rampages are extremely disadvantaged by comparison.

 Contrary what most public health advocates agree makes as effective prevention policy, the Bush administration pushes an "abstinence" only message that lets a lot of these success factors slip through the cracks.
-For example, abstinence until marriage without condoms leaves married women, who have 40% infection rates in some countries, tragically vulnerable.
+For example, abstinence until marriage without condoms leaves women, who have 40% infection rates in some countries, tragically vulnerable.
 No access to drugs or treatment gives some people little incentive to be tested.
 The policy flies in the face of decades worth of scientific experience and leaves many who are engaged in preventing and controlling HIV/AIDS sputtering with frustration.

 In addition there is inherent difficulty interpreting these types of studies.
-Bush's abstinence idea is purportedly based on Uganda's erstwhile successful ABC program.
-But a study last year from Uganda concluded that HIV infection rates had actually decreased because of condom use and high mortality rates (C and D), not (A and B) of the "ABC" program.
+For instance Bush's abstinence idea is purportedly based on Uganda's erstwhile successful ABC program.
+But a study last year from Uganda concluded that HIV infection rates had actually decreased because of condom use and high mortality rates (C and D (death)), not (A and B) of the "ABC" program.
 Acronym Required wrote briefly on this last year.
 Increased death rates would lead to spurious results because individuals with multiple partners would die off and distort the distribution patterns of the population and the interpretation behavior-infection link over the course of the study.
-The authors seem to address this: "given the relatively small numbers of individuals who died, AIDS-associated mortality explained only 6.3% of the observed reduction in sexual partner change in men and 8.6% in women....
+The authors of the current study seem to address this: "given the relatively small numbers of individuals who died, AIDS-associated mortality explained only 6.3% of the observed reduction in sexual partner change in men and 8.6% in women....
 They add: "It cannot be discounted as an important long-term factor."
 (Does their death rate seem low?)

 Circle of Trust